 Why you'll love this recipe

 No-Bake.
-Just like Cherry Ripe Truffles and Chocolate Mint Mousse this cherry ripe slice requires no baking, making it a quick and fuss-free dessert perfect for any occasion.
+Just like Cherry Ripe Truffles and Chocolate Mint Mousse this is a no-bake dessert perfect for the hot festive season in Australia.

 Festive.
-With its vibrant red filling and glossy chocolate top, this chocolate cherry slice deserves a spot on the dessert table alongside your Pavlova, Christmas M&M Cookies and Rum Balls.
+With its vibrant red filling and glossy chocolate top, this chocolate cherry slice deserves a spot on your Christmas dessert table with Christmas M&M Cookies and Rum Balls.

 Ingredients and Substitutions

-Choc ripple biscuits.
-These biscuits form the crunchy base of the cherry ripe slice.
+Choc cookies.
 In America, a close alternative would be a chocolate graham cracker or even Oreo cookies with the cream filling removed (or keep the cream filling and decrease the amount of butter)

 Please check the recipe card for full list of ingredients and quantity.